arestrom/MarineTides/README.md

 The `MarineTides` package is motivated by need for large volumes of tide predictions, often at one-minute increments.
-Primary uses are for intertidal shellfish management, and for climate-related marine research.
+Primary uses are for intertidal shellfisheries management, and for climate-related marine research.
 The [`rtide`](https://github.com/poissonconsulting/rtide) package has ably filled this need in the past, but speed can become an issue when longer time-series at higher resolutions are needed.
 NOAA